idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 This would create a slideshow with the first image as `intro.png` and the next images those that are matched by the wildcard `other*.png`.

-Valid options for the slidehow are standard CSS options (see example below).
-Changing the invterval between slides, transition time, and button layout is not possible at this time.
+Valid options for the slider are standard CSS options (see example below).
+Changing the interval between slides, transition time, and button layout is not possible at this time.

 CSS options for background images can be applied to individual images as keyword